mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ```
 [Start a tmux session](https://tmuxcheatsheet.com/) and then launch the Tower Agent by using the command provided to you when you created the Tower Agent credentials.
 #### Setonix (HPC)
-Neither `tmux` nor `screen` is available on Setonix, so submitting a job to Slurm is recommended to keep the Tower Agent running for a certain period.
+Both `tmux` and `screen` are available on Setonix, so you can launch the Tower Agent like you would on Gadi.
+Alternatively, you can also submit a job to Slurm that will keep the Tower Agent running for a certain period of time.
 The following command creates a Slurm script with directives required to run Tower Agent on Setonix.
-Copy the following command, replace the instructions provided to you when you created the Tower Agent credentials, and then execute the command in your terminal.
+Copy the command, replace the instructions provided to you when you created the Tower Agent credentials, and then submit it to Slurm.
 ```bash
 cat <<EOF > run_toweragent.sh
 #!/bin/bash -l